desaidhruv/Django-Boilerplate/README.md

 <pre>pip install django</pre>
 <pre>pip install django-tinymce4-lite</pre>
 <h2>Login</h2>
-You can access the django admin page at http://127.0.0.1:8000/admin and login with username 'desaidhruv' and the password as 12345.
+<p>You can access the django admin page at http://127.0.0.1:8000/admin and login with username 'desaidhruv' and the password as 12345.
-Also a new admin user can be created using
+Also a new admin user can be created using</p>
 <pre>python manage.py createsuperuser</pre>
 <h2>Usage</h2>
-Go to mysite folder and run
+<p>Go to mysite folder and run</p>
 <pre>python manage.py runserver</pre>
 <p>Then go to the browser and enter the url http://127.0.0.1:8000/<p>